mP1/j2cl-maven-plugin/Readme.md

 ## output

 This path is the final location of the final javascript (`classpathscope=compile`).

 ## source-maps

-Accepts a relative path to the target of directory `initial-script-filename` where source files will be copied.
-This will typically be a sub directory perhaps called `sources` under the same directory receiving the main javascript output file.
+Accepts a relative path to the target of directory of `initial-script-filename` where source files will be copied.
+This will typically be a sub-directory perhaps called `sources` under the same directory receiving the main javascript output file.
 Click [here](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) for more details about `.map` files and how source maps work.

 ```xml